iJackUA/awesome-vagrant/README.md

 * [vagrant-host-shell](https://github.com/phinze/vagrant-host-shell) - a vagrant provisioner to run commands on the host when a VM boots.
 * [vagrant-ansible-local](https://github.com/jaugustin/vagrant-ansible-local)  allow provisioning your VM with ansible playbooks directly from the guest VM.
 * [sahara](https://github.com/jedi4ever/sahara) - easy manage VM state (commit/rollback while experimenting with software stack).
+* [vagrant-registration](https://github.com/projectatomic/adb-vagrant-registration) - add "register" and "unregister" capabilities to Vagrant guests for updates on systems with a subscription model(like Red Hat Enterprise Linux).
+* [vagrant-service-manager](https://github.com/projectatomic/vagrant-service-manager) - enable easier access to the features and services provided by the [Atomic Developer Bundle (ADB)](https://github.com/projectatomic/adb-atomic-developer-bundle).

 ## Helpers / Tools